Gigaspaces/xap-docs/site/content/xap120/multi-space-replication-overview.markdown

 Multiple space replication is the ability to replicate state between different deployed spaces, i.e different cluster of space instances.
 Where each of the space instances of each of the spaces are reachable via network to the other.
 In some cases, this may even be across WAN using VPN or other mechanism to establish a VLAN.

-{{% info "Licensing "%}}
-The Gateway requires a separate license in addition to the GigaSpaces commercial license.
-Please contact [GigaSpaces Customer Support](http://www.gigaspaces.com/content/customer-support-services) for more details.
-{{% /info %}}

 <br>

 {{%fpanel%}}